formicidae-tracker/libarke/README.md

-# FORT - Electronic Device Communication Protocol Implementation - libarke
+# libarke: CAN based Communication Protocol ofr the FORmicidae Tracker

-This repository holds specifications, device (AVR) and host (Linux) implementation of the FORmicidae Device Communication Protocol.
+This repository holds specifications, device (AVR) and host (Linux/Go) implementation of the communication protocol used by electronic devices of the FORmicidae Tracker Project.